Closing the Preparation Gap: How DataDriven Is Building Interview Readiness Infrastructure for Every Data Engineer

 -- 3. Adaptive Difficulty: The engine escalates toward interview-level difficulty based on your actual performance

-Interviews require you to write and run code.
+Interviews require writing and running code.
 Preparation should require the same.
-Every challenge on DataDriven executes your SQL and Python against real datasets in a sandboxed environment.
-You write a query, run it, and see whether your output matches row by row.
+Every challenge on DataDriven executes SQL and Python against real datasets in a sandboxed environment.
+The candidate writes a query, runs it, and sees whether the output matches row by row.

 -- A typical DataDriven challenge: workforce analytics